figobaek/portfolio-demo/README.md

 ## (2) Analysis of youtube video comments of the publisher with Kmeans clustering

-### The intention: clustering comments from youtube videos of publishers that are popular based on the counts of comments after pre-processing, which is to confirm a hypothesis that the type of comments would be different publisher’s comments one another.
+### Intention: clustering comments from youtube videos of publishers that are popular based on the counts of comments after pre-processing, which is to confirm a hypothesis that the type of comments would be different publisher’s comments one another.

 ### [Process]